l1mafresh/simple-calc/README.md

 ## Instructions
 1. Install Python 3.11 (not sure about newer versions, but you can try; in theory it should) and PyQt 6.
 2. Open the "main.py" file in Python IDLE and run it.
-There must be "ui.py", "icon.png" and "undo-icon.png" in the same folder, otherwise the program will not start.